Skip to content

 blazehash verify-sig manifest.hash --expected-pubkey a3f8e2c1d4b7...

-Exit code 0 means the signature is valid.
-Exit code 1 means the manifest was tampered with or the wrong key was provided.
+Exit code 0 = valid.
+Exit code 1 = tampered or wrong key.

 Audit auto-verifies signatures

 When you audit with --expected-pubkey, blazehash checks the signature before comparing any hashes.
-If the signature is invalid, audit aborts immediately.
+Invalid signature aborts the audit immediately.

 blazehash -r /mnt/evidence -a -k manifest.hash --expected-pubkey a3f8e2c1d4b7...

-[-] File missing File existed in the manifest but is gone from disk
+[-] File missing -- was in manifest, gone from disk

-[+] File added File exists on disk but was not in the manifest
+[+] File added -- on disk but not in manifest

-[*] File moved Same hash, different path — file was renamed or relocated
+[*] File moved -- same hash, different path

 [ok] /evidence/document.pdf